embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 There are too many top-level concerns governed by auto-import to continue to sneak it in via addons, without giving the app any control over the version range.
 Also, ember-auto-import is effectively a polyfill for Embroider, which will become the default for new apps in ember-cli 3.27.
 So apps should be moving toward working with ember-auto-import if they haven't already.

 We will still perform leader election, but only copies that are semver-compatible with the app will be eligible to lead.
 This allows addons to rely on new features in minor releases of ember-auto-import.

+## Alias Option

+In ember-auto-import 1.0, `autoImport.alias` only applied to exact matches.
+In 2.0, it is a prefix match by default, and you can make it an exact match using a trailing `$`.
+We follow the same meaning as https://webpack.js.org/configuration/resolve/#resolvealias.

 ## Clarifying our Semver Contract for Addons